potterLim/baekjoon/README.md

 This repository is dedicated to solving problems from the [Baekjoon Online Judge (BOJ)](https://www.acmicpc.net/) and uploading the solutions.
 It was created with the goal of regularly solving BOJ problems and maintaining a record of the solutions.

-## Repository Structure

-The main components of the repository are as follows:

-1. **`src/`**: This directory serves as a storage location for the source code files of the problem solutions.
-The directory is structured with subdirectories configured to store problems according to their respective problem numbers.
-Inside these subdirectories, you can find the source code files named after their corresponding problem numbers.

-2. **`README.md`**: This file provides an overview of the repository and its purpose.
-It also serves as a guide to navigate through the repository and understand its structure.

 ## Blog

 ~~For more detailed explanations and discussions about the problem solutions are posted on the Blog.
 The blog posts provide step-by-step explanations, code walkthroughs, and any additional insights related to the problems.~~